Skip to main content

 A.R.S. § 14-5207(D)

-The notice must include a statement of the right to object and a description of what a guardianship means in practical terms.
+The notice must include a statement of the right to object.
+It must also describe what a guardianship means in practical terms.
 This protects parents and caregivers from being surprised by a proceeding they knew nothing about.

 Temporary Guardianship and Attorney Representation

 When circumstances are urgent, the court can appoint a temporary guardian with the same authority as a permanent one.
-A temporary appointment lasts up to six months, though the court can extend it if the child's best interests require more time.
+A temporary appointment lasts up to six months.
+The court can extend it if the child's best interests require more time.

 If necessary, the court may appoint a temporary guardian, with the status of an ordinary guardian of a minor, but the authority of a temporary guardian shall not last longer than six months.